ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

 Remember, however, that ``String``\ s are immutable, just like ``int``\ s and ``double``\ s.
-So when we add two ``String``\ s (or a ``String`` and another value converted to a ``String``) we get a new ``String`` without making any change to the values bein added together just like when we add `1 + 2` the original `1` and `2` aren't changed.
+So when we add two ``String``\ s (or a ``String`` and another value converted to a ``String``) we get a new ``String`` without making any change to the values being added together just like when we add `1 + 2` the original `1` and `2` aren't changed.
 When we use ``+=`` we are making a new ``String`` by adding something to the current value of a variable and then assigning that new value back into the variable, again just like with numbers.